 “Work like hell.
 I mean you just have to put in 80 to 100 hour weeks every week.
 [This] improves the odds of success.
 If other people are putting in 40 hour workweeks and you’re putting in 100 hour workweeks, then even if you’re doing the same thing, you know that you will achieve in four months what it takes them a year to achieve.”

-Over the years, I’ve found many engineers put in maybe 4 to 6 solid hours of work a day.
-The rest is trying to look busy, or purposefully dragging a project along due to laziness.
+Over the years, I’ve seen many engineers clock in only 2 or 3 solid work hours a day, with the rest spent trying to look busy or dragging out projects due to laziness.

 “People work better when they know what the goal is and why.
 It is important that people look forward to coming to work in the morning and enjoy working.”